 SYNOD MEETINGS COME TO AN END

-NORTHWEST PA — More than 1,300 people in northwest Pennsylvania have taken part in 113 listening sessions in preparation for the worldwide “Synod on Synodality,” the meeting of bishops representing every country in the world taking place in Rome in 2023.
+NORTHWEST PA — Approximately 3,100 people in northwest Pennsylvania have taken part in 113 listening sessions in preparation for the worldwide “Synod on Synodality,” the meeting of bishops representing every country in the world taking place in Rome in 2023.
 Another approximately 100 people in the Diocese of Erie also participated through an online survey, an option that has now been extended until 11 pm on Friday, April 8.

 From the earliest stages of planning, Deacon Steve Washek, executive director of the diocesan Faith Formation Office, and his team have worked hard to make sure everyone who wanted to participate had a voice in the process.